Amazon MGM Studios: Acquisition of MGM and rebranding (2021–present)

 In July 2024, the company announced the revival of United Artists after more than a decade of dormancy as a label, entering a multi-year partnership with Scott Stuber, former Chief of Film at Netflix and Vice Chairman at Universal Pictures.
 Under the deal, Stuber will produce films under his newly formed production company for United Artists, with Stuber involved with all projects released by the freshly revived banner.

 In late-August 2024, Amazon MGM Studios announced they were planning to sell its unscripted production studio MGM Alternative as an independent company including its subsidiaries Evolution Media and Big Fish Entertainment.

 In September 2024, it was announced that Amazon MGM and Prime Video would join the Motion Picture Association (MPA) as its seventh member starting October 1, the second non-studio to do so after Netflix in 2019; this would also mark a return to the MPA for MGM after it lost membership in 2005 following a buyout led by Sony Pictures.

 In February 2025, Amazon MGM and Michael G. Wilson and Barbara Broccoli of Eon Productions announced its intentions to form a joint venture to manage the franchise rights to James Bond.
 Following the closing of the transaction, Amazon MGM would have full creative control over the Bond film franchise.
 The deal cost Amazon MGM an estimated $1 billion for creative control, on top of what Amazon originally paid for MGM.
 According to reports, Bezos himself directed Amazon MGM executives to "get rid" of Broccoli "no matter how much it costs."

 In March 2025, it was announced that Jennifer Salke would step down from her role at the helm of Amazon MGM to become a producer instead.
 In April 2025, the studio made its first appearance at CinemaCon in Las Vegas, with the plan to release more films theatrically in 2026 than in previous years.

 In June 2025, Sony Pictures and Amazon MGM Studios formed a multi-year deal in which Sony would handle the international theatrical distribution of titles from the latter studio following the conclusion of its four-year deal with Warner Bros.
 Pictures.
 However, this does not include home entertainment rights as Warner Bros.
-Home Entertainment will continue to distribute MGM's products.
+Home Entertainment (and later on, Alliance Entertainment) will continue to distribute MGM's products.
 This deal would reunite Sony with MGM for the first time since 2020.

+In August 2026, Amazon MGM Studios signed a multi-year first-look film deal with David Heyman's British production company Heyday Films.